 Making a booking is simple.
 Just complete our course booking form online or give us a call.

 Our different prices for obtaining the UAQ from UAVAir can be found here “Prices”

 We believe in not having any surprises when you sign up for the UAQ, and this is also true of the Flight Assessment.
-Once you “Book Now Link” You will get access to the “Candidates” section.
-One of the documents in there is the Skills Test/Flight Assessment Candidate Guide.
+Once you “Book Now Link” You will get access to our online learning portal.
+One of the documents in there is the skills test/flight assessment Candidate Guide.
 Our policy is similar to a car driving test; although you know you will have to do an Emergency Stop, 3-point turn that does not make the exam any easier but puts you at ease and you know if you will be able to perform the skills correctly and successfully.
 We tell you the exact format of the Flight Assessment which covers all the manoeuvres necessary to confirm to us that you will be able to fly your drone safely in a commercial environment.

 What if I fail the theory exam?

-UAVAir allows candidates one free re-sit (one which may be taken at the start of Day 3 on an integrated test if time allows).
+UAVAir allows candidates one free re-sit (one which may be taken at the start of day 3 of an integrated test if time allows).
 Any future ones will be charged but can be performed remotely to avoid you having to wait for the next UAQ course.